The Best Fire Starters Tested in 2023

-A fire starter can help ignite a fire quickly—find out which ones excelled in our hands-on testing!
+A fire starter can help ignite a fire quickly—find out which ones excelled in our hands-on testing.

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

-Enter fire starters.
-These quick-light products make it easy for anyone to have a roaring fire—using just a single match or the flick of a lighter.
-The downside is that they’re not all created equally.
-Some fire starters border on amazing for their ability to help ignite a fire rapidly, while others are difficult to light or won’t stay lit long enough to ignite a wood fire.
+Some fire starters stand out for their ability to help ignite a fire rapidly and effortlessly, while others are difficult to light or won’t stay lit long enough to ignite a wood fire.
 We wanted to know which ones were worth buying, so we tested them in our own fireplaces, chimineas, wood-burning stoves, and fire pits.
+Ahead, we’ll cover how the following products earned a place in our lineup of the best fire starters.

 1. BEST OVERALL: Superior Trading Co.
 All-Natural Fire Starter